robweber/ha-betabrite-sign/README.md

 ```

 You can also install the program as a service with the following commands.
-The service assumes the configuration file is located in `/home/pi/ha-betabrite-sign/config.conf`, change this if you need to.
+The service assumes the working directory is ``/home/pi/ha-betabrite-sign/`` and the configuration file is located at ``/etc/default/ha-sign`, change this if you need to.

 ```
 sudo cp install/ha-sign.service /etc/systemd/system/ha-sign.service